 …recently the idea of the gym has filled me with an anxiety I’ve not felt for a long time.
 I find myself making excuses as to why I shouldn’t go, and feeling shaky and nauseous and desperate for somewhere to hide.
 I hate this, because the gym has always made me feel strong mentally as well as physically; I always leave on a high, not just from endorphins but because of the success I have demonstrated over the cruel voices in my head, which for many years told me I was hopeless at exercising, and shouldn’t be seen by anyone (myself included) in gym wear or a swimming costume.
 But recently, they have returned: you aren’t good enough, they tell me.

 When I wrote the post in 2015, I was about to head off to university; I didn’t know it then, but what I was feeling was the foundations of an anxiety which would plague me for the next twelve months.
-But even when it left, that fear of the gym remained.
+But even when it began to dissipate, that fear of the gym remained.
 It stemmed not from the same place as 2015, where my anxiety lay in my appearance, but instead from the knowledge that I would be subjecting myself to something that I’m not very good at.
 My self-confidence has always been tentative, so willingly putting myself forward to do something that, in the past, I’ve never been successful at was nerve-wracking – especially given my particularly shaky state of mind.
 But, of course, the only way you can ever get better at something is by doing it.

 Other people feel gym fear for different reasons.
 They might be concerned about what other gym-goers will think of them, or worried that they don’t know how to use any of the equipment or what exercises to do.
 They might previously have been avid gym-subscribers, but after an injury or a long time off their confidence has taken a dip.
 All of these reasons – any others you might have! – are valid.
 You’re not alone in how you feel.
 But if, despite your fear, you want to have a go at the gym, trust me when I say you can.